Crell/Serde/README.md

 The exact handling of this setting may vary slightly depending on the incoming format, as some formats handle their own types differently.
 (For instance, everything is a string in XML.)

+### `requireValue` (bool, default false)

+This key only applies on serialization.
+If set to `true`, if the incoming data does not include a value for this field and there is no default specified, a `MissingRequiredValueWhenDeserializing` exception will be thrown.
+If not set, and there is no default value, then the property will be left uninitialized.

 ### `flatten` (bool, default false)

 The `flatten` keyword can only be applied on an array or object property.
 A property that is "flattened" will have all of its properties injected into the parent directly on serialization, and will have values from the parent "collected" into it on deserialization.